feathers-plus/generator-feathers-plus/docs/database-maintainers.md

 generators/writing is not a yeoman generator.
-It takes the then current app specs (persisted in `project-name/feathers-gen-specs.json`), then name of the generator being run, and it generates the required modules.
+It takes the then current app specs (persisted in `project-name/feathers-gen-specs.json`), plus the name of the generator being run, and it generates the required modules.

 ### Building database schemas

-The service related code is written in `function service (generator, name)`.
+The modules for services are written in `function service (generator, name)`.
 `name` is the name of the service, e.g. 'user1'.
 The function's closure notably contains:

 - `specs`: the current app specs, expanded.
 The unexpanded specs are persisted in `project-name/feathers-gen-specs.json`.
-It is maintained by lib/specs.js.
+These specs may only be mutated by calling lib/specs.js.
 ```text
 { options: { ver: '1.0.0', inspectConflicts: false, freeze: [] },
   app: